Eastern Europe Viking Cruise Review — Rediscovering My Mother’s Hungarian Roots on a Journey of Tastes and Heritage

 The Ports on Our Viking Eastern Europe Cruise

-These were the stops on our Viking cruise on the Danube river in Eastern Europe:
+These were the stops on our Viking Danube River cruise in Eastern Europe:

 • Bucharest, Romania